Agemonia/Agemonia-faq/index.md

 To ask additional questions check out the [BGG Forums](https://boardgamegeek.com/boardgame/270871/agemonia/forums/0) and the [Agemonia Discord](https://discord.com/invite/6QwMXYq).
 There's also lots of great stuff in the [BGG Files](https://boardgamegeek.com/boardgame/270871/agemonia/files).
 ### Special Thanks
 - Thank you to Max Wikström, Phil Pettifer and the rest of the Agemonia team for being so active and answering questions on BGG and Discord.
+- Thank you Zachu for helping with Github and submitting new entries.
 - Huge thanks to Bill (dwarf74/dwarfSA) for his amazing [Frosthaven FAQ](https://cephalofairgames.github.io/frosthaven-faq) which inspired me to create this for Agemonia.

 <div class="divider"></div>